Franklin Street Complete Streets

 This project seems ill-advised.
 I don’t understand how ripping up bluestone sidewalks to replace them with cement ones - and removing beautiful old-growth trees for that matter - addresses climate change or helps prepare Kingston for climate changes in the future.
 A better solution would be to make traffic on Franklin ONE-WAY as driving on this street is chaotic to say the least,

-Perplexed asked over 2 years ago
+Perplexed asked almost 3 years ago

 Thank you for your comment.